Congratulations! You have stumbled upon one of the most comprehensive guides to backlinks and link building on planet Earth.

 The linking site must be relevant, and the content on that web page must be relevant to the link.

-For example, in 2012, when Google launched the infamous Penguin Update, Microsite Masters found that every single website that got negatively hit had a “money” keyword as its anchor text for over 60% of its incoming links.
+For example, when Google launched the infamous Penguin Update, Search Engine Watch found that every single website that got negatively hit had a “money” keyword as its anchor text for over 60% of its incoming links.

 It’s coming from a reliable source